Homosexuality in ancient Rome: Pathicus

 Pathicus was a "blunt" word for a male who was penetrated sexually.
 It derived from the unattested Greek adjective pathikos, from the verb paskhein, equivalent to the Latin deponent patior, pati, passus, "undergo, submit to, endure, suffer".
 The English word "passive" derives from the Latin passus.

 Pathicus and cinaedus are often not distinguished in usage by Latin writers, but cinaedus may be a more general term for a male not in conformity with the role of vir, a "real man", while pathicus specifically denotes an adult male who takes the sexually receptive role.
 A pathicus was not a "homosexual" as such.
 His sexuality was not defined by the gender of the person using him as a receptacle for sex, but rather his desire to be so used.
-Because in Roman culture a man who penetrates another adult male almost always expresses contempt or revenge, the pathicus might be seen as more akin to the sexual masochist in his experience of pleasure.
+Because in Roman culture a man may penetrates another adult male to expresses contempt or revenge, the pathicus might be seen as more akin to the sexual masochist in his experience of pleasure.
 He might be penetrated orally or anally by a man or by a woman with a dildo, but showed no desire for penetrating nor having his own penis stimulated.
 He might also be dominated by a woman who compels him to perform cunnilingus.